 Next year I answered an ad in the village voice for a chef job in the Pines.
 I met with Alan Mazur ESQ. at his NY apt.
 My interview went well and then he asked me to make lunch, an omelet and a salad.
 He was impressed by my French omelet and liked my homemade salad dressing.
 His only critique was “the salad was a little wet” He was a dear man and years later looked to me to rent his house at 232 bay which was also the time they ate lunch.
 I also rented 150 Ocean to Jim French of COLT.
 After Alan there were a succession of Brokers, Doctors and Broadway producers who I cooked for.
 I had become a real estate agent my last year but had to stop due to health reasons.
 Carol Weismann and Cheri Lyons were the owners of Island property at the time and understood.

 Alan Mazur.
 Jim Pepper.

 Before all this I was cooking for Jim Pepper.
 My friend Steve Herbits introduced us.
 I met Jim at his NY apartment.
 I got all dressed up and he said I didn’t have to but I could tell he was impressed.
 We met later that winter at his house in Miami and sealed the deal with the help of his assistant David Glick.
 Jim is a philanthropist and stock broker.
 He had some influential guests.
 We had a very nice arrangement for 6yrs.
 He hosted huge parties and the first year I was all in, but as the years progressed I set up food for his guests and left until the party week was over.
 Toward the end of the engagement I only opened and closed the house for him and then he retired.
 I had gone to Key West one winter and met a wonderful man.
-His name is David Robb, met him and liked him.
+His name is David Robb.
 So here I am 17 years later writing this account for the Pines Historical society.
 I love Fire Island Pines and Cherry Grove.
 I never dreamed I would be living in KW but it was kismet…